ProfessionalWiki/ExternalContent/README.md

 Configuration can be changed via [LocalSettings.php].

-### Render markdown by default
+### Rendering markdown

-Render markdown files rather than showing the markdown in a codeblock, unless the file is explicitly marked as code.
+By default, markdown is rendered, rather than being shown in a code block.

 Variable: `$wgExternalContentRenderMarkdownByDefault`

-Default: `true`
+Default: `true` - markdown is rendered (unless otherwise specified by the user)

-Example: `false` - disables the default markdown render
+Example: `false` - markdown is shown as a code block (unless otherwise specified by the user)

 ### Domain whitelist